-Have you heard of the phrase “you can’t pour from an empty cup”?
-It’s true.
-You have commitments and people to care for, but first and foremost, you need to take care of yourself.
-One of the most fundamental ways you can care for yourself, is to lean on the support mechanisms that are there for you.
+One of the most fundamental ways you can care for yourself is to lean on the support mechanisms that are there for you.
 Your former spouse might not be available for support anymore, but there are many other resources that can assist in sharing the weight of your responsibilities and emotions.

 If the intensity of your emotions becomes unbearable, it is particularly important to tell a medical professional.
 There are systems in place that are designed to give you what you need; support, safety, nurturing and care.
 The first step to accessing these systems is simply asking for help.
-There are places for you to turn to and you are worthy of their care.
+There are places for you to turn to, and you are worthy of their care, support and advice.

-Start with the basics; maintaining a routine that ensures you eat regular, nutritious meals (or treat yourself to some banana bread) and get an adequate amount of sleep, can be a game changer for your wellbeing.
-Exercise is another straight-forward step to take, which will assist in regulating your emotions.
+Start with the basics; maintaining a routine that ensures you eat regularly, and get an adequate amount of sleep, can be a game changer for your wellbeing.
+Exercise is another straightforward step to take, which will assist in regulating your emotions.

 After separation, it can be easy to be pessimistic, but viewing things in the best way possible can help you to move on much faster than if you are focusing on things which make you feel negative and resentful.